Triangulation FraudHow Fraudsters Manage to Middleman Sales Without Ever Touching a Piece of Merchandise

 Identifying Triangulation Fraud

-If you suspect fraudsters have targeted you for a triangulation scheme, the first step should be to review your analytics.
+If you suspect you’ve been targeted for a triangulation scheme, the first step should be to review your analytics.

 You can also look at the payment method used.
-Are all the suspect transactions coming from a specific banking identification number (or BIN)?
+Are all the sketchy transactions coming from a specific banking identification number?
 Are they all using the same payment method?
-If so, this can be a sign of fraudulent activity.
+This can be a sign of fraudulent activity, too.

 Another tactic you can employ if you suspect abuse is to put risky purchasers through additional checks.
 For example, you can charge two micropayments to the account in question and ask the buyer to verify the amounts.